newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/appraiser-certification.md

 ### Eligibility Criteria

-* 21 years old at a minimum
+* Be 21 years old at a minimum
-* Bachelor’s degree from an accredited university
+* Have a bachelor’s degree from an accredited university
-* Appraiser’s License
+* Have an appraiser’s License
-* 200 hours in an Appraiser Qualification Board-approved program
+* Complete 200 hours in an Appraiser Qualification Board-approved program
-* 1,500 hours of relevant work experience in no less than 12 months
+* Complete 1,500 hours of relevant work experience in no less than 12 months

 ### Application Requirements

-* Criminal background check
+* Have a criminal background check
 * Pay any associated fees

 > **Once completed you will have:**